Chasteau/chatty-app/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
+3. Start the web server using the `npm start` command.
+The app will be served at <http://localhost:3000/>.
-4. Go to <http://localhost:8080/> in your browser.
+4. Go to <http://localhost:3000/> in your browser.

 ## Dependencies